Phate6660/mpv-config/README.md

 Everything was left default, except for a few that were added:

+- `0x21ff73`: This is an extra button on the left-hand side of my mouse, below the `MBTN_{FORWARD,BACK}` buttons.
+This quits while saving the current position of the video to watch later.
+This is not needed since I already have `mpv` confugured to save the position by default.
 - `MBTN_FORWARD`: This is an extra button on the left-hand side of my mouse.
 Pressing it skips forward by 60 seconds.
 - `MBTN_BACK`: This is an extra button on the left-hand side of my mouse.
 Pressing it skips backward by 60 seconds.
 - `MBTN_MID`: This is an extra button behind the mouse wheel.
 Pressing it takes a screenshot.